-As a Chartered Physiotherapist, and given the events of the week, it seemed apt to reflect on the following.
+As a former Chartered Physiotherapist, and given the events of the week, it seemed apt to reflect on the following.
 To succeed in life, you need three things: a wishbone, a backbone and a funny bone.
 This week started poorly, so I needed all three.
 On Monday, I managed to get in the programmed 1 hour speed skill bike session, and then on Tue and Wed I just crashed!

 Listen to your body

 For the first time since starting this journey and my training programme, I had to pass up on training two days in a row.
 I think there was a bug in the air as my daughter had suffered the week before.
 Still, it was a good excuse to get to bed early and sleep, which I did from 8:30pm through until 6:30am on both days!

 Feeling much better by mid week, it was time to play catch up.
 Not wanting to miss another session (slightly obsessed now!), I rejigged the programme.
 I was able to get a session in before and after work on Thu and Fri.
 Thu was a bike turbo session and an evening swim, and Fri was a morning run and an evening swim.
 The highlight of the week’s sessions was the Thu morning 10km run.
 Catching the sun rise on the South Shields Leas at 6:00am was magical.
 They often say that you should adopt positive habits first thing in the morning to set you up the day.
 Well it worked on Thu.